Fujifilm X-A5 vs X20

 |13.||Fujifilm X-A1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

 It is notable that the X-A5 has a microphone port, which is missing on the X20.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X20 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-A5: